-I thank my students and collaborators of the Topological Media Laboratory, and my colleague artists and engineers affiliated with FoAM and Sponge.
-I am indebted to Arkady Plotnitsky for key observations strengthening and deepening the argument.
+I thank my students and collaborators of the Topological Media Laboratory, and the colleague artists and engineers affiliated with FoAM and Sponge.
+I am indebted to Arkady Plotnitsky for key observations deepening the argument; and to Rebecca Schneider for strengthening its structure.